Finite $N$ Hilbert Spaces of Bilocal Holography: Counting: Molien-Weyl vs Hilbert space

 \section{Counting: Molien-Weyl vs Hilbert space}

 As used above the Molien-Weyl formula gives a useful (finite $N$ and $K$) expression for the free energy of the Gaussian bosonic or fermionic model.
 With temperature set to $\infty$ (equivalently $x=1$) one gets a count of the total number of states in Hilbert space.
 We will consider, from now on, the fermionic case (for which the number is finite).
 This exact number will be compared with the reduced singlet collective Hilbert space built from $K$ pairs of fermionic fields transforming in the fundamental and antifundamental representations of the $U(N)$ gauge group.
 As described above there are several equivalent representations of this Hilbert space.
 We find it most convenient to use the complex representation (related with the bi-local creation-annihilation) operator basis.
 On one hand, this is obtained by a change of variables to complex collective invariants, with an exact collective measure defining the Hilbert space.
 Berezin\cite{Berezin:1975,Berezin:1978sn} has, at large $N$ identified the resulting space of configurations as a K\"ahler phase space, and introduced a generalized ``geometric quantization" using $1/N$ as $\hbar$.
 The number of states in this Hilbert space can then be evaluated by calculating $\Tr({\bf 1 })$ with ${\bf 1}$ the identity on Hilbert space.
 This evaluation was already featured in \cite{Das:2012dt} emphasising agreement at large $N$.
 Here we perform an exact comparison for all $N$ and $K$ with the exact number of states given by the Molien-Weyl formula.
-Our main result is an exact agreement: the number of independent invariants matches the dimension of the Hilbert space obtained from bi-local quantization.
+Our main result is an exact agreement: the number of independent invariants matches the dimension of the Hilbert space obtained from bi-local quantization. \RD{In particular, the comparison performed in this section is at fixed regulator $K$: it concerns the regulated singlet Hilbert space.}